 Dimly lit car parks provide vandals and thieves with the perfect environment to commit crimes.

-Considering it gets dark at around 4 pm in the winter, staff leaving the office will invariably be walking to their cars in the dark.
-This puts them at risk of muggers, and thieves.
+Considering it gets dark at around 4 pm in Winter, staff leaving the office will invariably be walking to their cars in the dark.
+This puts them at risk of muggers and thieves.

 Effective security lighting coupled with well-positioned CCTV cameras will reduce this threat.

 For businesses operating sites with large perimeters, security guards are usually deployed to monitor CCTV footage and patrol the site.

 These businesses usually have significant assets to protect such as solar farms, construction sites, warehouses, distribution centres and manufacturing sites.